Transport in Birmingham: Local services

+Stations at Moseley Village (formerly "Moseley"), Pineapple Road (formerly "Hazelwell") and Kings Heath, all closed in January 1941, reopened on 7 April 2026.

 Light Rail

 West Midlands Metro

 West Midlands Metro tram connects the city and surrounding areas.

 The West Midlands Metro is a light-rail tram system promoted by TfWM.
 The system currently has one line which connects Birmingham to Wolverhampton via West Bromwich and Wednesbury.
 The original line from Wolverhampton to Birmingham Snow Hill was opened in 1999.
-In 2016, the line was extended across Birmingham city-centre from Birmingham Snow Hill to Birmingham New Street station, subsequently extended to Centenary Square with work in hand as of 2021 to continue the line on to Five Ways and Edgbaston, and on another line connecting to the Eastside of the city-centre.
+In 2016, the line was extended across Birmingham city-centre from Birmingham Snow Hill to Birmingham New Street station, subsequently extended to Centenary Square, and then Five Ways and Edgbaston, and on another line connecting to the Eastside of the city-centre.
 There are long-term plans to extend the system across Birmingham and the West Midlands.
 3 new lines to Brierley Hill, Digbeth and Birmingham Airport are under construction.
 With more lines receiving £1.7bn in funding to Walsall, Stourbridge, Quinton, Wednesfield, Solihull and New Cross Hospital that are currently in development / planning.